garretchristensen/BestPracticesManual/Manual.md

 In section X we discuss study design, including how to power studies appropriately.

-In section 3 we discuss one of the major problems in non-transparent research, specifically publication bias.
+In section X we discuss one of the major problems in non-transparent research, specifically publication bias.
-We also discuss how this problem can be resolved through the practice of registration overwhelmingly statistically significant.
-But without knowing how many tests were run, it is impossible to know whether these significant results are meaningful, or whether they are the 5% of tests that we would expect to appear significant even with no true effect due to random sampling.
+We also discuss how this problem can be resolved through the practice of registration.
+Publication bias stems from the fact that published results are overwhelmingly statistically significant.
+But without knowing how many tests were run, it is impossible to know whether these significant results are meaningful, or whether they are the 5% of tests that we would expect to appear significant due to random sampling, even with no true effect.
+By publicly registering all studies, we can have a better idea of just how many tests have been run.

-In section 4 we discuss registrations and pre-analysis plans; the idea that where appropriate, researchers should register their research (especially randomized trials) beforehand in a publicly searchable database.
-Researchers should also specify their outcomes of interest and their exact methods of analysis to bind their hands during the analysis phase by writing a Pre-Analysis Plan (PAP).
-This is a relatively new idea in the social sciences, so there is not yet a consensus on when a PAP should be required, what the ideal level of detail is, and how much it should constrain the researchers hand in the actual analysis.
+In section X we discuss researcher degrees of freedom and pre-analysis plans; In addition to registering a trials, researchers should also specify their outcomes of interest and their exact methods of analysis to bind their hands during the analysis phase by writing a Pre-Analysis Plan (PAP).
+This is a relatively new idea in the social sciences, so there is not yet a consensus on when a PAP should be required, what the ideal level of detail is, and how much it should constrain the researchers hand in the actual analysis, but by pre-specifying analyses, researchers can distinguish between confirmatory and exploratory analysis.
+We do not necessarily place higher intrinsic value on one or the other, but making the distinction clear is key for appropriate interpretation.

+In section X we discuss workflow and materials sharing, with an eye on making research replicable by others.
+ Researchers
-In section 5 we discuss replication and data availability.
-Researchers should make their code and data publicly available so that others may repeat and verify their analysis.
+should make their code and data publicly available so that others may repeat and verify their analysis.
 Making data available incentivizes researchers to make their work accurate in the first place, and makes